2022: The year of Hybrid Fundraising

 However, it’s good to see how both fundraisers and their supporters have adapted, as we now find our own way of living with the changes we’ve all experienced.

-Activities down, Donations up
+Activities down, donations up

 Looking forward, it’s positive to see the emerging trends become established for the Third Sector.
+Average donations have gone up, even while visitor numbers have been restricted.
+Cash donations have significantly collapsed, but online and contactless giving has grown.

 According to the CAF, there has been a sustained increase in cashless giving since March 2020: